MrRaidrop/PersonDetection/README.md

 **Optimize and Fine-Tune:**

-The har_cascade detect two eyes at first and then the facce, that maybe a better approach, maybe use that method.
+The har_cascade detect two eyes at first and then the face, that maybe a better approach, maybe use that method.